Annabelle Rankin: Politics

 On 26 January 1966, Prime Minister Harold Holt appointed her Minister for Housing in his first ministry, responsible for the Department of Housing.
 She was the second woman to reach ministerial rank in the Federal Parliament.
 She resigned from the Senate in 1971 and was made High Commissioner to New Zealand, a post she held to 1974.
 Following her retirement she returned to Brisbane where she continued to be involved in voluntary organisations.

-Rankin is the only woman to be Mother of the Senate, an informal title given to the senator with the longest continuous service.
+Rankin is the first woman to be Mother of the Senate, an informal title given to the senator with the longest continuous service.
 She held the title from 1968 to her retirement in 1971, together with Fathers of the Senate Justin O’Byrne and Bert Hendrickson.

 Death

 Rankin died in Brisbane aged 78, on 30 August 1986.
 She was cremated following a State funeral at St John's Anglican Cathedral in Brisbane.

 Honours

 Annabelle Rankin was appointed a Dame Commander of the Order of the British Empire (DBE) on 13 June 1957 for political and public services.
 In 1977 Rankin was made a Life Member of the Queensland Branch of the Children's Book Council of Australia.